pisanorg/yusuf/capstone-ideas.md

 This document is located at <https://pisanorg.github.io/yusuf/capstone-ideas.html>

+To apply for a capstone project, see my [CSSE Capstone Guidelines](./capstone.html)

 Below are some potential capstone and project ideas.
 I am open to supervising a much broader range of capstone topics.
 I prefer students who have already taken some of my courses, and have done well in them, but even if you did not shine in the classroom,